The Township of Elizabethtown-Kitley has two roads garages, one located in New Dublin and the other in Toledo.

 Road Construction Projects

-The following road projects have been approved for 2021.
+The following road projects are proposed to be approved with the passing of the budget to take place in 2023.
 Timelines for when work will begin or expected to be completed have not been determined at this time.

-- Kinch Street east of County Road 7 (reconstruction)
+- Kinch Street – Surface treatment east of County Road 7

 Energy Management Plan